CompSciLauren/dev-docs/docs/Cheat Sheets/Kubernetes.md

 Command to exit
 `exit`

+## Navigate to folders inside a pod

+How to.

 ## Oddly Specific Uncommon Commands

 Just a place to put any random commands that were useful at some point but not usually needed.